schollz/schollz.github.io.old/content/about.md

 I am an academic scientist and a programmer.

-This site, [schollz.github.io](https://schollz.github.io), is a collection of non-academic writing.
-I write about [coding](/tags/programming) and [hacks](/tags/hacks/) (which is coding things in a way that they aren't original meant to).
-I also write about the [most interesting recent science](/tags/science).
+This site, [schollz.github.io](https://schollz.github.io), is a collection of my non-academic writing.
+I tend to write about the [most interesting recent science](/tags/science).
+I also have a collection of notes about [coding](/tags/coding) and [hacks](/tags/hacks/) (hacks = coding things in a way that they aren't original meant to).

 For my academic page, [goto zackaryscholl.com](https://zackaryscholl.com/).

-For my open-source programming projects, [goto schollz.github.io/projects](https://schollz.github.io/projects).
+For my open-source programming projects, [checkout schollz.github.io/projects](https://schollz.github.io/projects) or visit [Github](https://github.com/schollz).

-For a blog I run that collections Raspberry Pi projects, [goto rpiai.com](https://rpiai.com).
+For a blog I run that collections Raspberry Pi projects, [checkout rpiai.com](https://rpiai.com).

+For my essays on afrofuturism, [checkout zackscholl.blogger.com](#).

+# Contact

+Get in touch with me via email (zack dot scholl at gmail dot com) or Twitter (@yakczar).